 34. Send the kids to visit the grandparents.

-35. Grandparents: Send the kids back after 24 hours, then take a week off by yourselves.
+35. Grandparents: Send 'em back after 24 hours, then take a week off by yourselves.
 You deserve it.
 You've already raised your kids.
 Alaska would be nice this time of year.
-If you can't make it up there, Newfoundland is closer.

 36. Think what Stockholm must be like.
 Also Spitsbergen.